 - Regardless of whether you accept or reject OC’s software recommendations OC will transmit information about your PC back to the OpenCandy Corporation.

-- Some anti-malware programs including Microsoft Security Essentials flag some products containing OpenCandy as adware.
+- Some anti-malware programs including Microsoft Security Essentials and the excellent freeware Avira flag some products containing OpenCandy as adware.

 The makers of OpenCandy have published some credible counter-arguments.
 They claim: